miniql/miniql/README.md

 ## Features

 - Decouples the query engine from entity resolution.
-- No type system - use your programming language for that! (e.g. TypeScript)
+- No built-in type system - use your programming language for that! (e.g. TypeScript)
 - Follows relationships and resolves nested entities.
     - You control how the relationships in your data are defined.
 - There is no schema, must like MongoDB.